1. This Policy

-- Acceptance of any of our services via an application in writing, orally or electronic means will be deemed as giving consent to the disclosures detailed herein.
+Acceptance of any of our Services via an application in writing, orally or electronic means will be deemed as giving consent to the disclosures detailed herein.

-- In this Section 12, we have summarised the rights that you have under the Privacy Laws.
+We have summarised the rights that you have under the Privacy Laws.
 Some of the rights are complex, and not all of the details have been included in our summaries.
 Accordingly, you should read the relevant laws and guidance from the regulatory authorities for a full explanation of these rights.

 The summary of your principal rights under Privacy Laws are:

 - to request, at any time, for us to inform you of the personal information we hold about you;

 - the right to access your personal information and we will respond to you within 30 days of making a request;